christoff-buerger/jastadd-c/readme.md

 # Comments

-For any remaining questions or comments don't hesitate to write me an e-mail (`christoff.buerger@gmail.com`).
+For any questions or comments don't hesitate to write me an e-mail (`christoff.buerger@gmail.com`).
 I appreciate any feedback.